 Such was proven in a research published in the Journal of Beneficial Microbes.
 Participants who consumed a liquid supplement containing L. rhamnosus demonstrated acne reduction by as much as 32%.

-Apart from its benefits on the skin, L. rhamnosus may help with oral problems as well.
+Apart from its benefits on the skin, best probiotics for acne such as L. rhamnosus may help with oral problems as well.
 According to German dentists, this strain possesses good antimicrobial properties that can help fight cavity-causing organisms.

 To enjoy these benefits – and more – the recommended dosage is 10 billion units per day, which can usually be obtained by taking a supplement.